minhdenthedev/MinimalLibrary/README.md

-# Minimal Library - Simple and Elegant Epub Reader written by Java
+# Minimal Library - Simple and Elegant Epub Reader written in Java